riffcc/lis/README.md

 ## Development methodology
 Developing a distributed filesystem nearly from scratch is very difficult.

+We will use a combination of iterative development and agile methodologies as well as modern AI-driven software development to build a robust and stable filesystem, with deep test suites and validation suites to ensure that the system is developed sanely.

 ## Inspirations
 We are heavily inspired by the work of MooseFS, and also by the work of other distributed filesystems such as Ceph.